imandrealombardo/FACT-AI/README.md

 # Running Instructions

-To replicate all our experimental results specified in the paper by evaluating the pre-trained models run the jupyter notebook 'Results_notebook.ipynb'
+To replicate all our experimental results specified in the paper by evaluating the pre-trained models run the jupyter notebook 'Results_notebook.ipynb'.

 To do this don't forget to first run ```python -m ipykernel install --user --name=f_attack``` to create the necessary kernel.

-To retrain all these models from scratch simply run 'run_experiments.py'
+To retrain all these models from scratch simply run 'run_experiments.py'.

 ## Data preprocessing

-The three datasets (german, compas, drug) used for the experiments are available in 'Custom_data_preprocessing' downloaded from source.
+The three datasets (german, compas, drug) used for the experiments are available in 'Custom_data_preprocessing' downloaded from the source.
-Running the according data processing scripts creates a 'datasetname_data.npz' and a 'datasetname_group_label.npz' file in 'Fairness_attack/data'
+Running the according data processing scripts creates a 'datasetname_data.npz' and a 'datasetname_group_label.npz' file in 'Fairness_attack/data'.

 The 'datasetname_data.npz' file contains the full training and test data. <br/>
-The 'datasetname_group_label.npz' file contains the labels of the sensitive feature (0,1) for all datapoints.
-In case of our experiments 0=male 1=female
+The 'datasetname_group_label.npz' file contains the labels of the sensitive feature (0,1) for all data points.
+In the case of our experiments Male=0, Female=1.

 Running these scripts is not necessary since the processed data is already given in the repository.
 The scripts are given to provide easy access to the preprocessing to be adapted to other datasets.